 Following a laparoscopy you can normally return to work within 7 days.
+(2-4 weeks for laparotomy).
 Most work places allow you to self-certify for up to 7 days, but please let staff know if this is a problem and you require a sick note.

-Exercise and lifting
+Exercise and Lifting

-Avoid heavy lifting, housework and strenuous exercise for 7 days.
+Avoid heavy lifting, housework, and strenuous exercise for 7 days (4-6 weeks for laparotomy).
 After this time you should be able to ease yourself gently back into your exercise programme.